Eldon-Jiang/ColorShape/README.md

 # ColorShape
-A web game using JavaScript.
+A simple web game using JavaScript.
+Simple but fun :sparkles: